simple-crypto/simple-website/organization.md

 * Their scientific maturity (i.e., the existence of a theoretical background or convincing proofs-of-concept from the academic literature).
 * Their mid/long-term relevance for emerging industrial applications.
+* Their security in the worst-case evaluation setting that the association promotes.

 **<a name="lifetime">Lifetime of the association's projects</a>**